Eastern deer mouse: Cover requirements

 Deer mice are often active in open habitat; most subspecies do not develop hidden runways the way many voles (Microtus and Clethrionomys spp.) do.
 In open habitat within forests deer mice have a tendency to visit the nearest timber.
 In central Ontario deer mice used downed wood for runways.

 Deer mice nest in burrows dug in the ground or construct nests in raised areas such as brush piles, logs, rocks, stumps, under bark, and in hollows in trees.
 Nests are also constructed in various structures and artifacts including old boards and abandoned vehicles.
-Nests have been found up to 24 m above the ground in Douglas-fir trees.
+Nests have been found up to 24 m above the ground in Douglas-fir (Pseudotsuga menziesii) trees.

 Predators

-Deer mice are important prey for snakes (Viperidae sp.), owls (Strigidae sp.), American mink (Neogale vison), American martens (Martes americana) and other mustelids, as well as skunks (Mephitis and Spilogale sp.), bobcats (Lynx rufus), domestic cats (Felis catus), coyotes (Canis latrans), and foxes (Vulpes vulpes and Urocyon cinereoargenteus).
+Deer mice are important prey for snakes (Viperidae), owls (Strigidae), American minks (Neogale vison), American martens (Martes americana) and other mustelids, as well as skunks (Mephitis and Spilogale sp.), bobcats (Lynx rufus), domestic cats (Felis catus), coyotes (Canis latrans), and foxes (Vulpes vulpes and Urocyon cinereoargenteus).
 Deer mice are also parasitized by Cuterebra fontinella.

 Diet

-Deer mice are omnivorous; the main dietary items usually include seeds, fruits, arthropods, leaves, and fungi; fungi have the least amount of intake.
-Throughout the year, the deer mouse will change its eating habits to reflect on what is available to eat during that season.
-During winter months, the arthropods compose of one-fifth of the deer mouse's food.
+Deer mice are omnivorous; their main dietary items usually include seeds, fruit, arthropods, leaves, and fungi; fungi have the least amount of intake.
+Throughout the year, the deer mouse will change its eating habits to reflect what is available.
+During winter months, arthropods compose of one-fifth of its food.
 These include spiders, caterpillars, and heteropterans.
 During the spring months, seeds become available to eat, along with insects, which are consumed in large quantities.
 Leaves are also found in the stomachs of deer mice in the spring seasons.
-During summer months, the mouse consumes seeds and fruits.
+During summer months, the mouse consumes seeds and fruit.
 During the fall season, the deer mouse will slowly change its eating habits to resemble the winter's diet.